NethServer/docs/administrator-manual/en/firewall.rst

 * :dfn:`REJECT`: block the traffic and notify the sender host
 * :dfn:`DROP`: block the traffic, packets are dropped and no notification is sent to the sender host
 * :dfn:`ROUTE`: route the traffic to the specified WAN provider.
 See :ref:`multi-wan-section`.
-* :dfn:`Hi-Prio`: mark the traffic as high priority.
-See :ref:`traffic-shaping-section`.
-* :dfn:`Low-Prio`: mark the traffic as low priority.
+* :dfn:`Priority`: mark the traffic as high/low priority.
 See :ref:`traffic-shaping-section`.

 .. note:: The firewall will not generate rules for blue and orange zones, if at least a red interface is configured.